FirstLegoLeague/launcher/docs/userguide.md

 The `Scoring` module is used by the `Referee` or `Scorekeeper` to complete a scoresheet and by the `Head Referee` or `Scorekeeper` to manage the scores already entered into the system.

+### Communication status

+The top line of the Scoring screen shows the communication status.
+1. `Online` - Scoring results are being submitted sucessfully.
+1. `Comms Interruption` - Scoresheet results cannot be sent due to a communication issue.
+Check connectivity between the scoresheet computer or tablet, and the TMS server.
+Scoresheet results are saved in the browser and will be sent when communication is restored.
+1. `Offline` - Communications have been interrupted for 10 minutes or more.
+Check connectivity between the scoresheet computer or tablet, and the TMS server.
+Scoresheet results are saved in the browser and will be sent when communication is restored.

 ### Scoresheet

 The scoresheet text follows the official scoresheet exactly.